 Due to the preordering nature of PLP-trees, we define a variant of Kendall’s τ distance metric to be used to compute distances between PLP-trees for clustering.
 To this end, extending the previous work by Li and Kazimipour (Li and Kazimipour 2018), we propose a polynomial time algorithm PlpDis to compute such distances, and present empirical results comparing it against the brute-force baseline.
 Based on PlpDis, we use various distance-based clustering methods to cluster PLP-trees learned from a car evaluation dataset.
 Our experiments show that hierarchical agglomerative nesting (AGNES) is the best choice for clustering PLP-trees, and that the single-linkage variant of AGNES is the best fit for clustering large numbers of trees.
 Related: FLAIRS-33 paper.

-We design and implement a decision analysis system using interactive learning to learn interpretable predictive decision models (e.g., lexicographic preference trees and conditional preference networks) to provide insight into agents' decision making process.
+We design and implement a decision analysis system using human-in-the-loop learning to learn interpretable predictive decision models (e.g., lexicographic preference trees and conditional preference networks) to provide insight into agents' decision making process.
+Related: FLAIRS-32 paper.

 We designed and developed a smart multi-modal transportation planner that allows user-specific metrics (e.g., crime rates and crash data), to specify constraints as a theory in the linear temporal logic, and to express preferences as a preferential cost function.
 In the demo, an optimal trip is computed for Alice who doesn't have a car but has a bike, and she wants to bike at least 1 and at most 2 hours.
 Moreover, she prefers biking and public transits over uber.
 Related: AAAI Worshop paper.